brunohubner/fatura-to-notion/README.md

-# Nubank to Notion
+# Azul to Notion

-Script to send Nubank credit card bill report to a Financial Planner in Notion
+Script to send Azul credit card bill report to a Financial Planner in Notion